WantClue/nmap-data-extraction/README.md

 # Example usecases for the postgresDb

-This is an example to get the ip_addresses, ports, service_names fora specific ip address e.g. 10.0.10.5
+These are examples to get the ip_addresses, ports, service_names fora specific ip address e.g. 10.0.10.5.
+Change thise ip address according to your device you wanna get information about.

 ```
 SELECT